 - A tandem (perovskite/silicon thin film for example) solar cell structure that could achieve efficiencies of up to 30% (in theory as high as 45%).

 Solar-Tectic™ derives its name from the word ‘eutectic’, a fascinating physical phenomenon occurring when two elements — such as silicon and a metal – are combined to form an alloy.
-Two of our patented technologies, ‘1c-Si Eutectic’, and ‘1c-Si Laser Eutectic’, take advantage of this phenomenon for low temperature deposition of films and with excellent material quality.
+Many of our patented technologies, such as ‘1c-Si Eutectic’, and ‘1c-Si Laser Eutectic’, and tandem solar cells take advantage of this phenomenon for low temperature deposition of films and with excellent material quality applicable to solar and displays.
+(Our process is not the same as traditional metal induced crystallization (MIC)).

 416 Long Hill Road East • Briarcliff Manor, NY 10510 • United States of America